 - Copy of the transcript of your previous studies.
 You will need this for your Deakin enrolment – but please send us a copy directly too.
 If your final marks have not yet been received, please send the current version.

-You are welcome to talk to Kristal Buckley or Dr Steven Cooke (Cultural Heritage and Museum Studies Programs Course Director – email@example.com) about the Dual Award program – or any of Deakin’s Cultural Heritage and Museum Studies courses: email one of us to make an appointment to chat on the phone or by Skype.
+You are welcome to talk to Steven Cooke about the Dual Award program – or any of Deakin’s Cultural Heritage and Museum Studies courses.
+Please email Steve to make an appointment to chat on the phone or by Zoom: [email protected]

 Some Frequently Asked Questions –

-- Q: I am already studying cultural heritage and museum studies at Deakin – is the Dual Award program available to me?
-A: No, the Dual Award is only available for students commencing their Deakin Cultural Heritage and Museum Studies course in 2020.
+- Q: I am already studying at course in cultural heritage and museum studies at Deakin – is the Dual Award program available to me?
+A: No, the Dual Award is only available for students commencing their Deakin Cultural Heritage and Museum Studies course in 2022.

 - Q: Can the Dual Award program be studied part-time?
 A: The Course Plan requires full-time on-campus study in Melbourne for the first two trimesters of study at Deakin, and while in Germany.
 Part-time study will be required in the second calendar year of the program.

 - Q: Can I study for the Dual Award via the Cloud (off-campus)?
 A: No, although some Deakin research units and electives are ‘Cloud only’ subjects and could be included in your study plan, on-campus enrolment is required for at least the first two trimesters of study at Deakin, and while in Germany.
 When returning to Australia to prepare the dissertation component and complete any remaining elective units, cloud enrolment is permitted.
 Your individual course plan will be discussed with you.